Input Parameters

 Raft Dimensions Tab

-Raft Dimensions tab defines the raft geometry, coordinates of the raft vertices, thickness of the raft.
-It also displays a pictorial view of the raft along with the finite element mesh used for analysis.
+Raft Dimensions tab defines the raft geometry, coordinates of the raft vertices, thickness of the raft along with the plan view.

 Raft Geometry